 So the first manual saw we are going to look at is the Happybuy Telescopic Pole Saw which gives you a range from 6 to 24 Foot

-The saw blade is constructed from Mn steel and the pole from aluminium alloy so both the saw and pole are lightweight.
+The saw blade is constructed from Mn steel and the pole from an aluminum alloy so both the saw and pole are lightweight.

 It has a nice ergonomic foam grip to make it easy on the hands.
-Reviews are favourable with one middle aged woman commenting that she had trimmed 20 palm leaves without difficult.
+Reviews are favorable with one middle-aged woman commenting that she had trimmed 20 palm leaves without difficulty.

 The tool does need to be assembled and it doesn’t arrive with instructions so you will have to figure out how to put it together.